JSFoundation/standards/README.markdown

 # jQuery Standards Group

-The jQuery Standards Group exists to promote the needs of the web developer community and jQuery users in the standards process.
+The jQuery Standards Group exists to give web developers a voice in the standards process.

 It has three primary goals: